csci5117s24/DeluluTechShare/README.md

 );
 ```

 The `Geocoder` component also has other props that can be passed in to set its behavior.
 For our example, we use the `map` prop, which takes a map instance, to center the provided map to the searched location.
 Both `value` and `placeholder` act similarly to their uses in HTML's `input` and just set placeholder text and values.
-For the full list of props, [here](https://docs.mapbox.com/mapbox-search-js/api/react/geocoding/#geocoderprops).
+For the full list of props, click [here](https://docs.mapbox.com/mapbox-search-js/api/react/geocoding/#geocoderprops).